worlickwerx/pi-parport/README.md

 ### Using

+Since the Raspberry Pi Foundation isn't likely to configure the general parallel port code without hardware availability, that code (parport.ko and lp.ko) is included here in the drivers directory for convenience.
+The original code for this project consists of only `parport_gpio.c`.

 There is a device tree overlay for mapping specific GPIO pins to their functions in the driver.
 This must be compiled and loaded.
 In the `dts` directory, run